CDCgov/phdi/CONTRIBUTING.md

 Jupyter extension pack includes renderers and other useful tools for working with Jupyter notebooks.

 **autoDocstring**
-This extension is helpful to generate docstrings more easily.
+This extension provides code snippet templates to generate initial docstring content automatically.

 ##### VS Code Settings